IEEE ITW 2015 Jeju logo

 Polar Lattices are Good for Lossy Compression

-Ling Liu (Xidian University, Hong Kong); Cong Ling (Imperial College London, United Kingdom (Great Britain))
+Ling Liu (Xidian University, China); Cong Ling (Imperial College London, United Kingdom (Great Britain))

 Rate-Distortion Function for a Heegard-Berger Problem with Two Sources and Degraded Reconstruction sets